marcogrecopriolo/sqsl/README.md

 The language is implemented in the form a of a library (two API flavours available: c or x4gl) which can be used to plug the interpreter in your application of choice, and a couple of sample clients, of which one has a readline library based interface and the other curses (in two implementations: Informix 4gl and Aubit4gl).
 There are skeletal NPAPI and Node.js wrappers with demo shells implemented as ACE based web pages and NWJS apps.
 These are not yet ready for public consumption.

-Connectivity is currently provided, in the form of shared objects, for the Informix, DB2 and SolidDB engines.
-A Couchbase N1QL source does exist but is not production ready.
+Connectivity is currently provided, in the form of shared objects, for the Informix, DB2, SolidDB and Couchbase engines

 Further reading
 ---------------